The Grand Medals

 Prince Albert Ier encouraged people to “know, love and protect the oceans”.
 True to its founder’s message, the Oceanographic Institute takes action in many ways.
 One of them is to honor eminent personalities in the field of ocean protection.

-The Albert Ier Great Medal was created in 1948 by Nicolas Bendall Manley, on the centenary of the Prince’s birth, by this science enthusiast and patron of various learned institutions, particularly in oceanography.
-Awarded annually by the Oceanographic Institute, this work by Edmond Becker symbolizes the legacy of this visionary Prince and reinforces the Oceanographic Institute’s role as a mediator in the service of the oceans.
+The Albert I Great Medal was created in 1948 by Nicolas Bendall Manley, to mark the centenary of the Prince ‘s birth, by this science enthusiast and patron of various learned institutions, particularly in the field of oceanography.
+Awarded annually by the Oceanographic Institute , by Edmond Becker symbolizes the legacy passed on by this visionary Prince and reinforces the Oceanographic Institute in its role as a mediator in the service of the oceans.

 Stars who SET AN EXAMPLE